lestig/ud/README.md

 	- wd -c [check:	check what USB drives are available in the system]

 -----
-*Written and tested on Ubuntu Server 18.04; it should work for similar Debian distros. *
+*Only tested on Ubuntu Server 18.04*